biboyd/SALSA/docs/source/annotated_example.rst

 dotted lines show the absorption lines that spectacle fit (only the three largest lines are plotted with their column densities recorded in a legend).

-The total column density along the lightray, the total found via the ice method and the total found by spectacle is recorded in a legend in the spectra plot.
+The total column density along the lightray, the total found via the Ice method and the total found by spectacle is recorded in a legend in the spectra plot.

 You can see there is a discrepancy between the ice and spectacle method.
-Due to the changing velocity profile, the ice method extracts two absorbers.
-Spectacle cannot only fits one absorber because the larger absorber drowns out the smaller one.
+Due to the changing velocity profile, the Ice method extracts two absorbers.
+Spectacle only fits one absorber because the larger absorber drowns out the smaller one.